JakeWillMoran/Cyclistic_Bike_Share/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at **converting casual riders into annual members**.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 \* *Cyclistic Bike Share is a fictional company, and all associated data has been produced by Google, through the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
-The use of this data and subsequent analysis is to serve as an exercise for data analysis. <ins>Moreover, the purpose of this project isn't to display perfect analysis, but to highlight my analytical and technical skills, and my logical way of thinking</ins>* \*
+The use of this data and subsequent analysis is to serve as an exercise for data analysis. <ins>Moreover, the purpose of this project isn't to display perfect analysis, but to highlight my analytical and technical skills.</ins>* \*

 # The Task
 #### 1. How do annual members and casual riders use Cyclistic bikes differently?